Ibraheem-Aoor/srs.academy-uk/readme.md

 - **Document Management:** Upload and manage important documents for student records.
 - **Communication Tools:** Facilitate communication between students, faculty, and administrators.

-## Getting Started

-To get started with the Student Registration System, follow these steps:

-1. Clone the repository to your local machine.
-2. Install dependencies using Composer.
-3. Set up your environment variables.
-4. Migrate and seed the database.
-5. Run the application and start managing student registrations!

-For detailed instructions, refer to the [documentation](https://laravel.com/docs).